by Sasha Alyson

 To explore the subject more, I highly recommend Just Give Money to the Poor: The development revolution from the global South, by Joseph Hanlon, Armando Barrientos and David Hulme.
 Kumarian Press, Sterling, Va., 2010.

 - For a good overview of Haitian history, including the French extortion, see Mark Schuller’s book Killing with Kindness: Haiti, International Aid, and NGOs (Rutgers, 2012).
 A Guardian story, France’s debt of dishonour to Haiti, reports on an open letter by 90 prominent figures, calling on the French government to pay it back.
 (No, France did not do so.)
+Also see this excellent 6-part New York Times series: The Root of Haiti’s Misery.

 - Since 2002, the Global Partnership for Education has been a leading force in how the West shapes education policy in the global South.
 Yet after all these years, GPE says it has “insufficient data” to know whether this has helped children learn more. (see Willful Blindness at GPE) Did it get the data?
 No, but it did bring in Rihanna as its “Global Ambassador.”